LEARN MORE Accept Cookie Policy

 How do I withdraw from the All of Us Research Program?

 You can decide to withdraw (quit) at any time.
-You can tell us through the app or website.
+You can tell us through the website.
 You can call us toll free at (844) 842-2855.

 If you choose to leave the program, we will stop collecting information.
 You can decide what you want to do with the information and any samples you have shared with All of Us.
 If researchers already have your data or samples for their studies, we at All of Us cannot get it back.
 Also, we will let researchers check the results of past studies.
 If they need your old data to do this work, we will give it to them.